 Additional admissions, retention, and completion requirements listed will be listed in each program’s section.

 These requirements are for programs that lead to state teacher certification.

-Admission requirements for advanced degree program that lead to certification vary from program to program (e.g. GPA, interview, essay, and portfolio scores; teaching certificate; years of experience; Praxis test scores).
+Admission requirements for advanced degree program that lead to certification vary from program to program (e.g., GPA, interview, essay, and portfolio scores; teaching certificate; years of experience; Praxis test scores).
 The University’s certification officer verifies program admission documents.

 Advising is essential for successful completion of advanced degree programs that lead to certification.
-Variation from the planned program of study created with an adviser could result in failure to be recommended for certification.
-Regular consultation with an adviser is needed so that students can be apprised of program revisions that result from mandated changes in State certification requirements.
+Variation from the planned program of study created with an advisor could result in failure to be recommended for certification.
+Regular consultation with an advisor is needed so that students can be apprised of program revisions that result from mandated changes in State certification requirements.
 Graduate study is limited to six years.
 Requests for extensions of this time limit must be approved by the Dean of the College and could necessitate completion of additional coursework or other requirements.

 A minimum overall grade point average (GPA) of 3.25 for masters and 3.5 for Ed.S., as well as course grades of C or better must be maintained during graduate studies.

 Successful completion of all field, clinical, and practicum experience requirements, program key assessments, and professional dispositions assessments is necessary for retention in the TEP.
 The Teacher Education Program Handbook, published annually by the Office of Teacher Education Services, describes more specifically the current TEP retention requirements.

 Successful completion of a full semester, full-time internship is required for State certification in the Alternative Master’s degree program.
 The College, in cooperation with area school systems, has developed a comprehensive program of pre-internship field and clinical experiences in a variety of school settings.
 These experiences require extensive involvement in schools outside of class.
 Transportation is the responsibility of the student.